-In 2004, by accident, having then known little about ceramics or art, I came across a small stoneware bottle made by the late Bill Marshall of the St. Ives pottery.
-Its understated beauty struck me immediately and sparked a growing interest in ceramics that, 10 years later led me to change from my former profession as a hospital pathologist to a studio ceramicist.
+In 2004, with little prior knowledge of ceramics or art, I came across a small stoneware bottle made by the late Bill Marshall of the St. Ives pottery.
+Its understated beauty struck me immediately and sparked a growing interest in ceramics that, 10 years later led me to change from my former profession in medical diagnostics to a studio ceramicist.

 2020 Major studio renovation & kiln build.

 2017 City Lit Ceramics Diploma exhibition.
 New Designers

 2015 - 2017 Ceramics Diploma.
 City Lit.
 London

 2014 - 2015 Ceramics & Design.
 Kensington & Chelsea College.
 London